Pinterest Hidden Image

 ingredients for no bake brownies measured out in bowls on a wooden surface.Pin

-• Espresso Powder - This is completely optional, but it adds depth and enhances the chocolate flavor, without making the brownies taste like coffee.
+• Espresso Powder: This is optional, but it adds depth and intensifies the rich chocolate flavor, without making the brownies taste like coffee.

-• Cocoa Powder - You can use Dutch-processed cocoa powder for a rich dark chocolate flavor, or raw cacao powder for a slightly more bitter taste.
+• Unsweetened Cocoa Powder: You can use Dutch-processed cocoa powder for a rich dark chocolate flavor, or raw cacao powder for a slightly more bitter taste.
 Either way, make sure your cocoa is unsweetened.

-• Sea Salt & Vanilla - You can use vanilla powder, vanilla extract or paste, or even scrape out a vanilla pod.
-Vanilla and salt enhance the sweetness and flavor of the brownies.
+• Sea Salt & Vanilla: You can use vanilla powder, pure vanilla extract or paste, or even scrape out a vanilla pod.
+Vanilla and salt enhance the sweetness and flavor for the best brownies!

 Pin